clustergarage/argus/jekyll/_docs/getting-started.md

 This will create a `Namespace` **fim** under which all the components will be organized.

-Under the namespace is a `ServiceAccount` used to run all items of the product;
-this service account will also get a `ClusterRoleBinding` with settings that allow the controller and daemon to be run with their required privileges.

-A `CustomResourceDefinition` is included to define a custom **FimWatcher** type housing the pod selector, paths, events, and optional flags for the watcher.

-Finally, the **fimcontroller** `Deployment` and **fimd** `DaemonSet` are the core of the product.
-There is a headless `Service` used to communicate between the controller and all instances of the daemons.
 {% endcodetab %}
 {% codetab OpenShift %}
 OpenShift has a more opinionated security model by default.
 We assume a normal OpenShift install, which requires a few more components to be created.
 This can be done with the following command:

 ```shell
 oc apply -f \
   https://raw.githubusercontent.com/clustergarage/fim-k8s/master/configs/fim-openshift.yaml
 ```

-This will create an OpenShift **Project** `fim` under which all components will be housed.
-The two main components you will be monitoring and logging are the `fimcontroller` DeploymentConfig and `fimd` DaemonSet.
+This will create an OpenShift `Project` **fim** under which all components will be organized.
+In addition to creating a `Namespace`, an OpenShift project needs various `RoleBindings` for building and pulling images via an `ImageStream` and for our `ServiceAccount` to have an admin role reference.
+OpenShift also requires `SecurityContextConstraints` to properly run containers as certain users, as a privileged container, and gain access to the host PID namespace and volume.
 {% endcodetab %}
 {% codetab Helm %}
 To install using a Helm chart, we provide a couple ways to do this.
 The simplest being an archive file included in each release: